touchgadget/switch_arcade/README.md

 corresponds to the small blue joycon joystick.
 The blue arcade buttons map to the left side joycon buttons.
 Similarly for the right joystick.

+Support for for one USB trackball has been added.
+See the end of this article.

 ## Left Side Blue Controls

 ![Left joystick arcade controller with labels showing joycon buttons](./images/left_blue.jpg)